stakater/Playbook/stacks/logging/elasticsearch/developer-documentation.md

 ### Image Issues

-Right now we are using stakater elasticsearch image, as we are facing problems with discovery plugin using public elasticsearch image.
+Currently we are using stakater elasticsearch image `stakater/elasticsearch-kubernetes:6.2.4`, we are not using an official public image because we are facing problems with discovery plugin using public elasticsearch image.
-Current Image: `stakater/elasticsearch-kubernetes:6.2.4`

 ### Cherry Pickable